What is Bambusa vulgaris var. vulgaris?

 There are many benefits to using this bamboo species in commercial products.
 Its pulp, for example, made of the plant’s cellulose fibres, can be used to produce a variety of products, from paper and tissue to fabrics.
 This is due to bamboo fibres’ long, strong, durable and resistant fibres.
 Bamboo fibres are also naturally antibacterial.
 These properties together help to obtain strong, high-quality paper goods.
 Environmentally, bamboo forests and plantations have the ability to capture a great deal of CO2 from the air, contributing to initiatives for decarbonisation of the planet.

 Utilising bamboo yields socioeconomic benefits too.
 According to INBAR, bamboo production offers the opportunity for rural communities to engage in a growing sector worth around USD 68 billion each year.
-In fact, Bamboo Bioproducts is estimated to create some 1,000 direct employment opportunities in Jamaica and an excess of approximately 10,000 indirect jobs as part of our ~US$400 million investment in the country.
+In fact, bamboo bioproducts is estimated to create some 1,000 direct employment opportunities in Jamaica and an excess of approximately 10,000 indirect jobs as part of our investment in the country.
 This will bring about a positive change for the Jamaican economy as it will create significant employment opportunities in local rural areas.